richmahn/en_ta/translate/figs-youdual/title.md

-Forms of ‘You’ - Dual/Plural
+Forms of 'You' - Dual/Plural